 In STILL LIFE, Dan Arnold discovers that an antique camera used on an Amazon expedition decades earlier yields mysterious photos inside.
 THE LITTLE PEOPLE OF KILLANY WOODS deals with pub regulars who are skeptical when the town drunk claims to have seen leprechauns in a nearby forest.
 THE MISFORTUNE COOKIE lands on the plate of arrogant food critic Harry Folger when he writes a negative review of Mr. Lee's Chinese restaurant without tasting the food first.

-Emile Francis Bendictson appears to be a kind senior citizen, but there's more to him than meets the eye in MONSTERS!
-In A SMALL TALENT FOR WAR, an alien ambassador attends a meeting of the United Nations.
-In A MATTER OF MINUTES, Michael and June Wright awaken to find their home overrun by faceless laborers.
+Emile Francis Bendictson appears to be a kind senior citizen, but there's more to him than meets the eye. / An alien ambassador attends a meeting of the United Nations. / Michael and June Wright awaken to find their home overrun by faceless laborers.